AliasRK/WebVirtCloud-B7/README.md

-pip install -r conf/requirements.txt sudo venv/bin/pip install -r conf/requirements.txt #this command is for CentOS only!!! python manage.py migrate sudo service supervisor restart deactivate
+pip install -r conf/requirements.txt sudo venv/bin/pip install -r conf/requirements.txt #this command is for CentOS only!!! python manage.py migrate sudo venv/bin/python manage.py migrate #this command is for CentOS only!!! sudo service supervisor restart systemctl restart supervisord #this command is for CentOS only!!! deactivate
 ```